scorpido74/azure-docs.nl-nl/articles/dns/dns-domain-delegation.md

 1. De client vraagt `www.partners.contoso.net` aan van zijn lokale DNS-server.
 2. De lokale DNS-server beschikt niet over de record en vraagt deze daarom op bij de hoofdnaamserver.
 3. De hoofdnaamserver beschikt niet over de record, maar kent het adres van de `.net`-naamserver.
 Dit adres wordt aan de DNS-server doorgegeven
-4. De lokale DNS-server stuurt de aanvraag naar de `.net` naamserver.
+4. The local DNS server sends the request to the `.net` name server.
-5. De `.net` naamserver beschikt niet over de record, maar weet het adres van de `contoso.net` naamserver.
-In dit geval reageert met het adres van de naamserver voor de DNS-zone die wordt gehost in Azure DNS.
+5. The `.net` name server does not have the record but does know the address of the `contoso.net` name server.
+In this case, it responds with the address of the name server for the DNS zone hosted in Azure DNS.
-6. De lokale DNS-server verzendt de aanvraag naar de naamserver voor de `contoso.net` zone die wordt gehost in Azure DNS.
+6. The local DNS server sends the request to the name server for the `contoso.net` zone hosted in Azure DNS.
-7. De zone `contoso.net` beschikt niet over de record, maar kent de naamserver voor `partners.contoso.net` en reageert met het adres.
-In dit geval is het een DNS-zone die wordt gehost in Azure DNS.
+7. The zone `contoso.net` does not have the record but knows the name server for `partners.contoso.net` and responds with the address.
+In this case, it is a DNS zone hosted in Azure DNS.
-8. De lokale DNS-server verzendt de aanvraag naar de naamserver voor de `partners.contoso.net` zone.
+8. The local DNS server sends the request to the name server for the `partners.contoso.net` zone.
-9. De `partners.contoso.net` zone heeft de A-record en antwoordt met het IP-adres.
+9. The `partners.contoso.net` zone has the A record and responds with the IP address.
-10. De lokale DNS-server biedt het IP-adres voor de client
+10. The local DNS server provides the IP address to the client
 11. De client maakt verbinding met de website `www.partners.contoso.net`.

 Elke delegering bevat twee kopieën van de NS-records.
 De ene kopie bevindt zich in de bovenliggende zone en wijst naar de onderliggende zone, terwijl de andere kopie zich in de onderliggende zone zelf bevindt.
 De zone contoso.net bevat de NS-records voor contoso.net (naast de NS-records in 'net').
 Deze records worden gezaghebbende NS-records genoemd en bevinden zich in de apex van de onderliggende zone.